NuGet/docs.microsoft.com-nuget/docs/Tools/nuget-exe-CLI-Reference.md

 The NuGet Command Line Interface (CLI), `nuget.exe`, provides the full extent of NuGet functionality to install, create, publish, and manage packages without making any changes to project files.

-To use any command, open a command window or bash shell, then run `nuget` followed by the command and appropriate options, such as `nuget install elmah` (to install the elmah package).
+To use any command, open a command window or bash shell, then run `nuget` followed by the command and appropriate options, such as `nuget help pack` (to view help on the pack command).

 ## Installing nuget.exe